December 14, 2024

 Their loan process starts with education and creating self-financial awareness for low-income borrowers.

-ALSO READ Energy+: Story, Founders, Investors & Funding Rounds
+ALSO READ Stitch: Story, Founders, Investors & Funding Rounds

 This is followed by a clear explanation of the terms and conditions of the loan, in a language that is conversant to the borrower, and information on how the ability of the borrower to diligently abide by these terms helps them to improve their credit history performance, and to ultimately connect them to the formal financial system.